 Interesting new tastes (to Sydney) are what the drinks here are all about.
 I loved the way they looked and tasted.

 This place is also a specialist importer for mezcal, a favourite agave-based spirit in Mexico.
 There are many varieties behind the bar to choose from and their cocktail list also reflects the essence of mezcal in intriguing concoctions.

 For this occasion however, I fell for the Mexican house soda.

 The menu is all about classic Mexican street food but with a creative twist.
 Fresh seafood, slow cooked meats and other such familiar indulgences are coupled with the punch of Mexican flavours.
 Our medley for this lunch included:

 Vasco de verduritas (con Chamoy)

 Guava creme brulee

-You can download the full menu here but first, I request you drool through this gallery.
+You can download the full menu here but here’s a gallery of what I sampled.